2103526/CS220-AU-portfolio/README.md

 ## To Do
 ### Week 8
-- Edit di-reflection essay and cite
+- Edit di-reflection essay - structure and make bullet points into full paragraphs
-- Add the V+R graphs to the essay
+- Add the V+R graphs from my tablet to the essay.
-- Sort website theme - look more into Jekyll
-- Need to look more into mark-down code
-- add pcitures and more about my project onto CV - show skills I have used that would apply in a professional setting
+- add pictures and more about my project onto CV - show skills I have used that would apply in a professional setting
 <br>